 Tim Zell publishes his article “Theagenesis: The Birth of the Goddess” which articulates a Gaia theory several years before James Lovelock (1971)

-A talk given by Morning Glory Zell at the WorldCon science-fiction convention in Los Angeles marks the beginning of the Goddess religion movement (1971)
+A talk given by Julia Carter Zell (of the Church of All Worlds) at the WorldCon science-fiction convention in Los Angeles marks the beginning of the Goddess religion movement (1971)

 Arnold Toynbee publishes “The Religious Background of the Present Environmental Crisis” (1972)

 The Council of Earth Religions is formed as one of the first attempts at Pagan ecumenicalism (1973)

 Aidan Kelly publishes a Pagan calendar with the names which became the standard for the Neopagan Wheel of the Year (1973)

 The signing of the Endangered Species Act (1973)

 The release of The Wicker Man film (1973)